ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Removed QSPI driver model, entirely replaced by WSPI.
 - NEW: Added demos regarding WSPI, serial nor driver and MFS.
 - NEW: Modified the serial nor driver to work with WSPI instead of QSPI, improved it in several way, simplicity mainly.